sourabhdey21/onlinecheck/README.md

    python app.py
    ```
 2. Open your web browser and navigate to `http://localhost:5000`
+3. Use any of the following features:
-3. Enter a domain name or IP address
+   - Port Scanner: Enter a domain or IP and scan for open ports
-4. Select the protocol (TCP or UDP)
-5. Click "Start Scan" to begin the port scan
+   - DNS & MX Lookup: Check DNS and MX records for a domain
+   - Blacklist Check: Verify if a domain or IP is blacklisted
+   - Domain Availability: Check if a domain is available
+   - Traceroute: Trace the network path to a destination

 ## Security Note